sahilgala1234/ValuEnable-AI-Assistant/replit.md

 This is a full-stack web application for an AI-powered insurance voice assistant.
 The application allows users to interact with an AI agent through both text and voice input to get help with insurance-related queries, policy information, claims processing, and general insurance guidance.

-**Current Status**: Fully operational voice assistant with multilingual support (Hindi/English), enhanced with ElevenLabs integration and following structured ValuEnable calling scripts.
+**Current Status**: Fully operational voice assistant with multilingual support (Hindi/English/Marathi/Gujarati, no Urdu), enhanced with ElevenLabs integration, following structured ValuEnable calling scripts, and now includes MP4 training data upload capability.

 ## User Preferences